Posted on December 16 2019

 So what does this word really mean?
 Well most people just assume a vegan diet is just another term for a vegetarian diet.
 Mostly includes fruits, vegetables and sometimes eggs.
 Well it is much more than that.
 A vegan is anyone who abstain from the use of any product or food that comes from animal.
-This includes saying no to milk and milk products, honey, leather, animal tested cosmetics etc. Now why would one go to such an extreme lifestyle.
+This includes saying no to milk and milk products, eggs, honey, leather, animal tested cosmetics etc. Now why would one go to such an extreme lifestyle.
 Well when I started thinking about veganism, it was mostly for ethical reasons.
 It was unsettling knowing that some animal had to be tortured so I can enjoy my ice cream.
-But as I started researching about veganism, I realized the issue was much more than just that.
+But as I started researching about veganism, I realised the issue was much more than just that.
 There are so many aspects to veganism than just ethics.
 I will cover some of them here in this article as below.

 The biggest impact a meat eating diet has is on the environment.
 In fact, “animal agriculture makes a 40% greater contribution to global warming than all the transportation in the world combined; it is the number one cause to climate change”- Jonathan Safran.
 In simple terms, raising animals for meat consumption takes up too much land, thus the need for deforestation.
 The animals raised in captivity need to be fed grains which need to be grown, thus requiring more land, more deforestation.
 Just to give a small example, worldwide, cows in total drink 45 billion gallons of water and 135 billion pounds of food per day, yes per day.
 Where do you think all this food comes from?
 More and more forests are cut down to plant trees like soybean and corn that is fed to animals raised for us to eat.
 “We are currently growing enough food to feed 10 billion people”-Cornell Cronicles, yet why are there an estimated 780 million undernourished people in developing countries (FOA- The state of food insecurity in the world 2015).
 An approximate of 2 acers of rainforests are cleared every second for livestock and feed crops.